robhafernik/Dakota/README.md

 ## Why?

 So why work on a device that does nothing that a smart phone won't do?
 Fair question.
-Short hacker answer: because we can.
+Short hacker answer: because I can.
 There are other reasons, however.
 A person doesn't always have their phone on hand.
-The target location for this device is the bathroom of our house, where we've had one version or another of this device for several years.
+The target location for this device is the bathroom of our house, where we've had one version or another of this device for several years and found it to be very helpful.
 When you get up in the morning or middle of the night, you don't have our phone in your hand.
 It's also a gentile nightlight.
 In addition, it was a good way to stretch my hardware and programming skills.
 Lastly, it's an excercise in UI/UX design.
 So, plenty of *why*.